Aayusi/C2C/README.md

-## CODE 2 CREATE at VIT University, Vellore
+# CODE 2 CREATE at VIT University, Vellore

-# TRUSS ISSUES
+## TRUSS ISSUES

+### Objective: To make more relible and cost effective truss bridge designs, reducing